Azure/azure-sdk-for-js/documentation/writing_tests.md

 ## Engineering setup

-The Azure SDK tests not only help us verify that our code is correct, they are also a meaningful way to share how to use our code with our customers.
-Besides being able to be executed by any developer in the world, they will be triggered by automatic systems that help us verify that we haven't made breaking changes, and also to check that the services we're targeting don't show unexpected behaviors, all of which help us have a better level of confidence before releasing anything to the public.
+The Azure SDK tests will be triggered by automatic systems that help us verify that we haven't made breaking changes, and also to check that the services we're targeting don't show unexpected behaviors, all of which help us have a better level of confidence before releasing anything to the public.

 For our Engineering Systems to pick up our tests appropriately, our packages must be configured according to their guidelines.
 In this section we will go through some of these concepts, and we will provide links that expand them in detail.
 We will be covering: